prkumar/uplink/docs/source/converters.rst

-Unlike the decorator usage, this approach does not register the function as a default converter, meaning, to use the converter, you must supply the generated converter object when instantiating a :py:class:`Consumer` subclass, through the :py:attr:`converter` constructor parameter.
+Unlike the decorator usage, this approach does not register the function as a default converter, meaning, to use the converter, you must supply the generated converter object when instantiating a :py:class:`~uplink.Consumer` subclass, through the :py:attr:`converter` constructor parameter.

-Notably, invoking the :py:meth:`~loads.by_default` method registers the generated converter object as a default converter, achieving parity between the two usages.
+Notably, invoking the :py:meth:`~uplink.loads.by_default` method registers the generated converter object as a default converter, achieving parity between the two usages.
 Hence, the follow snippet is equivalent to the first example using the decorator approach:

 .. code-block:: python